kentico-michaelb/kontent-sample-app-conference-net/README.md

 3. Managing content in the content administration interface of your migrated project.

 You can learn more about content editing with Kentico Kontent in our [Help Center](https://docs.kontent.ai/).
-Instructions for managing the Conference site's content can also be seen here: [Managing the sample conference site](https://github.com/kentico-michaelb/kontent-sample-app-conference-net/wiki/Managing-the-sample-conference-site)
+Instructions for managing the Conference site's content can also be seen here: [Managing the sample conference site](https://github.com/kentico-michaelb/kontent-sample-app-conference-net/wiki/Managing-the-sample-conference-site) and [Using the "Minimal" copy](https://github.com/kentico-michaelb/kontent-sample-app-conference-net/wiki/Managing-the-sample-conference-site#using-the-minimal-copy)

 ## Content delivery